BartvLaatum/GreenLight-Gym2/README.md

 ```bash
 bash run_scripts/rl.sh
 ```

+> Note: This run will initialze a Weights and Biases run.
+Users are queried to either login to their account, create an account or continue without visualizations and model logging.

 2. **Evaluation of Trained Models**
 You can evaluate trained models using the evaluation scripts provided in the experiments folder `evaluate_rl.py`: